sunnyguan/2021-Spring/CS_4365/1_info.md

 ## Improvements to Basic Local Search

 The issue arises when we want to escape the local minima.
 One possible approach is using a *fixed length queue* that prevents 2-step cycles.
 This means that we would not revisit the original step that we have just visited.
 This does not require a lot of storage space but reduces the complexity.

+# Day 7: 2/10

+Note that from last lecture, local search starts from a complete state and makes edits to get successors.

+**GSAT** attempts to get out of local maxima by restarting in a random different location.
+However, this means that it is incomplete, but is more efficient compared to DFS.

+**Tabu** maintains a small queue to detect small cycles and prevent going back through already visited areas.

+**Simulated Annealing** allows moving downhill, but with a lower probability as time increases.

+**Random Walk** is very slow and not feasible for larger problems.
+Walk SAT performs better compared to Simulated Annealing for larger problems.

+## Genetic Algorithms

+Maintain a population of individuals, and evaluate them using a **fitness function**.
+From the current generation, we select pairs of individuals (that scored well) and generate new individuals (this step is called **crossover**).
+To introduce some noise (and get out of local maxima), we use the idea of **mutations** to introduce random noise into the new generation.

+**High-level Overview**: The initial population is first evaluated by the fitness function (probability determines if they would be chosen as the parent), then cross-over happens between pairs of individuals by randomly selecting a random "chopping point" and selecting the opposite portions alternatively to create two new children that are the combination of the two parents.
+Finally, we mutate an individual by randomly changing some of its values (if it should be mutated at all).